Review: KOA Orlando NW / Orange Blossom

 What’s good to know is that you’re not alone.
 This was also probably an area of concern for just about everyone who has ever bought or rented an RV.

-But don’t worry, your can always ask a neighbor to supervise you.
+But don’t worry, you can always ask a neighbor to supervise you.
 Odds are they did the same thing when they were new to all this and will probably be happy to help.

 First Impressions of the KOA Orlando NW OBT Apopka

 This was our first camping trip in our new Thor Freedom Elite Class C motorhome.
-Like probably everyone else who ever bought their first RV, our focus was solely on the RV and learning how to use it.
+Like everyone else who bought their first RV, we focused solely on the RV and learning how to use it.

 REVIEW: Jacksonville North / St. Marys KOA Campground